 Multiwinding Protection—Configure the SEL-487E for transformer differential protection in transformer applications using up to five restraint currents.
 This includes single transformers with tertiary windings.
-Use three independent REF elements for protection of grounded-wye windings.
+Three independent REF elements provide protection of grounded-wye windings.
 You can invert individual or grouped CT or PT polarities to account for field wiring or protection zone changes.

-Sensitive Turn-to-Turn Fault Detection—Avoid catastrophic transformer failure.
-Detect turn-to-turn faults involving as little as two percent of the total winding with the patented negative-sequence differential element.
+Sensitive Turn-to-Turn Fault Detection—Avoid catastrophic transformer failure by detecting turn-to-turn faults involving as little as two percent of the total winding with the patented negative-sequence differential element.

 High-Speed, Adaptive Differential Protection—Implement a two-stage slope that automatically adapts to internal or external fault conditions, even with CT saturation and heavily distorted waveforms, for fast, sensitive, dependable, and secure differential protection.
 The adaptive differential element responds to internal fault conditions in less than 1.5 cycles.